 Choosing to have a large family isn't an easy decision for some parents.
-Some people want a big family simply because they treasure the relationships that they have with their siblings.
-Some families become large families because of adoption or second or third marriages.
-Still other parents simply choose to have many children.
+Some people want a big family simply because they treasure the relationships they have with their siblings.
+Some families expand due to adoption or second or third marriages.
+Still, other parents choose to have many children from the get-go.
 Whatever the reason for its creation, there is no doubt that a large family can be both rewarding and challenging at the same time.

-One of the biggest challenges large families face is staying organized.
-Imagine the calendar of a family with more than four children.
-Mom has a dentist's appointment, Dad has to go golfing with his boss, one child has a piano lesson, another has baseball practice, a third has a play date, and someone has to watch the baby.
-Add to this mix the reality of cooking meals, taking care of pets and keeping the house cleaned and running smoothly.
-Without a plan, life can quickly skitter out of control for a large family unit.
-Fortunately, a little planning will make your family's schedule run more smoothly.
+One of the greatest challenges that super-sized families face is how to stay organized effectively.
+Families are busier than ever, and overscheduling children and adults has become the new normal.
+Calendars get packed with play dates, sporting events, and appointments.
+Now multiply those daily needs by five, six, seven, or more!
+Mom has a dentist's appointment, dad has to go golfing with his boss, one child has a piano lesson, another has baseball practice, a third has a play date, and someone has to watch the baby.
+Add to this mix the reality of cooking meals, taking care of pets, and keeping the house running smoothly.
+Without a daily plan in place, life can quickly skitter out of control for a large family unit.
+Fortunately, effective planning can make a large family's schedule run in an orderly fashion.

 Keep a Calendar

 With so many activities going on at any given time, a central family calendar is a must.
 Some of your choices for a calendar include:

 - Print a weekly calendar and cover it with contact paper to function like a dry erase board.